Almost exactly a year ago, I shared a post titled 18 Uncommon Statistics to Set Your 2018 Perspective.

 - 4,200: The estimated number of religions on Earth.
 Turns out picking at least one may be good for your health.
 According to one study, attending faith-based services 4 times per month (no matter the denomination) adds up to 14 years of life expectancy.

 - 960: Roughly the number of waking minutes per day.
 Or, as Tim Urban from WaitButWhy.com says, you have 100 10-minute blocks each day.

 - 1.4%: The amount of recorded history you may be alive.
 Recorded history begins around 3,400 BC.
 The average lifespan (in the US) today is about 79 years.
 Are you ensuring your brief time here is well spent?
 “The powerful play goes on, and you may contribute a verse.”
 (Walt Whitman)

 For 2019, I’m doing something a little different.
-I’m a big fan of quotes, so I scoured the 300+ best quotes I’ve collected over the last few years and pulled out 19 of the most thought-provoking for you.
+I’m a big fan of quotes, so I scoured hundreds of the best quotes I’ve collected over the last few years and pulled out 19 of the most thought-provoking for you.